Are you confused about what type of applicant you are? The definitions below should clarify things for you.

 - International Student

 - Early Admission Applicant

 If you have not had any formal education beyond high school, you are considered a first-time freshman applicant, even if you have been out of high school for several years.
 Application requirements.

-A transfer applicant is someone who has completed their secondary education and has acquired or was pursuing a degree from a four-year liberal arts college, university, two-year community college, or other college of art or design.
+A transfer applicant is anyone who has earned college credit after receiving a high school diploma or GED.
+Typically, these students have either acquired or were pursuing degrees from four-year liberal arts colleges, universities, two-year community colleges or other colleges of art or design.
 Students should consult the procedures for first-time freshmen as well as special transfer application requirements.